Mehrdad New York: Suspects

 The suspects confessed after their arrest.
 Mehrdad's remains were sent to forensics for examination and identification.

 Investigation

 Tehran police used evidence from CCTV cameras and telecommunications tracking to identify and arrest all suspects.
 The case remains under judicial investigation.

 Social and legal impact

 This case exposed weaknesses in Iran's property registration and legal transaction oversight systems, sparking discussions about organized crime and the role of greed in human tragedies.
 The arrests and confessions helped clarify the case details, but the crime deeply affected public opinion.

-Mehrdad New York's fans and the artistic community remember him as a kind-hearted person and successful artist, viewing this incident as a tragic end to an artist's life.
+Mehrdad New York's fans and the artistic community remember him as a good person and an artist, viewing this incident as a tragic end to an artist's life.